icedland/iced/README.md

 - Supports all Intel and AMD instructions
 - The decoder doesn't allocate any memory and is 2x-5x+ faster than other similar libraries written in C or C#
 - Small decoded instructions, only 32 bytes
-- The formatter supports masm, nasm, gas (AT&T) and Intel (xed) and there are many options to customize the output
+- The formatter supports masm, nasm and gas (AT&T) and there are many options to customize the output
 - The encoder can be used to re-encode decoded instructions at any address
 - The block encoder encodes a list of instructions and optimizes branches to short, near or 'long' (64-bit: 1 or more instructions)
 - API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, flow control info, etc